 The program for School Administration and Supervision prepares individuals to serve as educational leaders.
 Specifically, the program leads to the Master of Education degree with an emphasis in Elementary School Administration, Secondary School Administration, K-12 Administration or Special Education Administration.
-In order to qualify for certification as an elementary or secondary principal or special education director, graduates must pass the School Leaders Licensure Assessment (SLLA) based on the Interstate School Leaders Licensure Consortium (ISLLC) standards.
+In order to qualify for certification as an elementary or secondary principal or special education director, graduates must pass the appropriate assessments (content and performance) as dictated by DESE.